tearust/tea-docs/Blog/TEA_Project_Intro.md

 - Trust chain
 - Delegation chain

-In the TEA project, the Root of Trust (RoT) comes from two dimensions: Hardware Root of Trust (Hardware RoT) and software Root of Trust (Software RoT).
+In the TEA project, the Root of Trust (RoT) comes from the hardware RoT combined with the software Trust Verification (TV).
 The hardware RoT can be TPM of Trusted Computing Technology or CPU TEE.
-The software RoT is blockchain.
+The software TV is processed and stored by the immutable blockchain.

 We leverage the blockchain's immutability to do two things:
 - Store the important trust data.
 Once the data is saved, there is no way to modify it
 - Use smart contracts to run governance and consensus.
 Token economy happens here

-One more thing needs to be mentioned.
-The blockchain in the TEA project doesn't reach consensus on the result of the computing result.
+One more thing needs to be mentioned: the blockchain in the TEA project doesn't reach consensus on the result of the computing that is performed.
 Instead, it reaches consensus through PoT (Proof of Trust) with all involved nodes to ensure the entire workflow and execution environment is secure.
 The blockchain itself won't touch or store any secret data.

-The trust chain definition (quoted from Wikipedia) is as follows: "In computer security, a chain of trust is established by validating each component of hardware and software from the end entity up to the root certificate."
+The trust chain definition, as quoted from Wikipedia, is as follows: "In computer security, a chain of trust is established by validating each component of hardware and software from the end entity up to the root certificate."
 It is intended to ensure that only trusted software and hardware can be used while still retaining flexibility.
-In the TEA project, the Root of Trust can only come from hardware.

 Currently, we accept TPM or CPU TEE as the hardware Root of Trust (RoT).
 We know that even the hardware RoT has vulnerabilities, so we combine the hardware trust chain with blockchain and a delegation chain to minimise the risk to an acceptable level.